 Each winter’s voting results always create controversy.
 Deserving players are passed over.
 Undeserving players get in.
 There is endless discussion about what “deserving” means anyway.
 The sports media eats this up – which is a reason why the Baseball Writers Association of America (BBWAA) won’t change anything – but the results put the Hall’s credibility into question every year.

-And these last few years, the ballot has been so stacked with potentially-deserving candidates that there is no possible way for everyone to be properly honored.
+And sometimes the ballot is been so stacked with potentially-deserving candidates that there is no possible way for everyone to be properly honored.

 Hall-worthiness should never be an open question.
 Either a player is worthy or he isn’t.
+Once a player retires, we shouldn’t have to wait for voters to “warm up” to him or for external lobbying groups to push him through.
 But that’s not how it works in real life.

 There is is better way.

 But first, let’s summarize all the issues with the existing system.